Sunday, November 17, 2024

 Every four years, Americans get the opportunity to vote for the next president, and other political leaders.
 For the last 2-3 elections, it seems each one has been the most pivotal moment for our country.
 They also have a way of making friends and neighbors become bitterly divided against each other.

 Depending on your views and life circumstances, most people have different priorities.
 For some, it can be healthcare, others may see the economy, military, environment, or anything number of issues as important.
 Ever since I registered to vote, I have been registered as an independent.
-Therefore, I don't stand with a particular party, but evaluate each candidate on what their priorities.
+Therefore, I don't stand with a particular party, but evaluate each candidate on their priorities.

 As a Christian, I base my thinking and decisions on the Bible and what God has said.
 Therefore, one top priority is protecting life at all stages, starting from conception.
 Unfortunately, the Democratic party has become very strong on supporting, and expanding, the murder of children through abortion.
 That alone cuts out votes for that party's candidates, but the Republican party is also becoming soft on this issue.
 This makes the line on one priority slightly blurred, but it's still pretty defined, for this year at least.